pymeasure/pymeasure/docs/api/instruments/aimtti/aimttiPL.rst

     :members:
     :show-inheritance:

 ..
-For instruments with channels, we explicitly add an autoattribute with no-value
-.. to avoid "= <...ChannelCreator object>" in the rendered documentation
-..
 All explicitly documented members are excluded so that there is no duplication,
 .. but we still get docs for all members that are not explicitly enumerated.